viernes, 16 de diciembre de 1988

 (Pintura del artista británico Rob Hefferan)

-Already after running I managed to forget
+After running I managed to forget

-at night without light of my existence;
+the night without light in my existence;

-today that I only drink my adolescence
+today I only drink from my adolescence,

 I lack the dream to ask: